 The post war years saw the return of Bill Tilden and Donald Budge in exhibition matches in 1946-47, Saturday night dances at the club house, and annual dues of $20.
 In 1950 the club house burned, and was replaced by the present club house.

 Expansion of the club facilities, resulting in the club as we know it today, dates from that time.
 Platform tennis, with two wooden courts, was introduced in 1955.
 In the 1970s growing interest in this winter sport resulted in the construction of a new pladdle complex, complete with four aluminum deck courts and a modern paddle hut.
 Through these years two all weather courts and four Har-Tru tennis courts were added, bringing the club's tennis courts to twelve.
 An automatic sprinkler system, installed in 1983, provided the latest technology in court maintenance.
 In 1987 the two all weather courts were converted to Har-Tru giving the club six clay and six Har-Tru courts.
+In 2018 lights and heaters for the paddle courts were upgraded.
+In 2019, three clay courts were replaced by three Hydro Courts.

 In 1950, the club joined the New Jersey Tennis League, and since then has successfully participated in interclub play.
 Today the club fields men and women's teams in league play during the tennis season from April through September.
 In the winter men and women's paddle teams participate in league play.